Mendocino County, CA

 |

 To develop a mobile crisis response team between law enforcement and Behavioral Health and Recovery Services that responds and provides crisis support, outreach and engagement during emergency responses concerning mental health needs within the community.
 The Behavioral Health and Recovery Services Department is working with Mendocino County Sheriffs Office and Ukiah Police Department on developing these teams.
 Behavioral Health and Recovery Services will be hiring three staff Mental Health Rehabilitation Specialist to work with the two Law Enforcement agencies in responding to calls.
 The agencies are in the process of interviewing for these positions.
-October 2025 Update: We have three full time dedicated staff responding to mobile crisis 24/7.
-Teams are dispatched via 911 for dual response and by the 1- 855-838-0404 Crisis Line answered by RCS using a Department of Health Care Services mandated triage tool to determine level of dispatch.
+February 2026 Update: We have four full-time dedicated staff responding to mobile crisis.
+Teams are dispatched via 911 for dual response and by the 1-855-838-0404 Crisis Line answered by RCS using a Department of Health Care Services mandated triage tool to determine level of dispatch.
 When appropriate to respond without law enforcement or resolve calls via phone, teams will attempt to resolve calls in the least restrictive manner possible.
-September 2025:
+Beginning mid-July, RCS responds to mobile crisis calls after hours.
+January 2026:

 Approved Program Budget: $340,000 per year for Four (4) years |